 These glasses are plain, colourless, thin and have the right shapes and volumes - and then they are much more affordable.
 Especially the Spiegelau stemware.

-No wonder they have become so popular - I really enjoy using their stemware for my wines and schnappses.
+No wonder they have become so popular - I really enjoy using their stemware for my wines, schnapps and liqueurs.